-The system administrator has the capability to define rules and restrictions for passwords used to authenticate minage Minimum number of weeks that must pass before a password can be changed.
-Maximum number of weeks that can pass before a password must be changed. maxage maxexpired Maximum number of weeks beyond maxage that a password can be changed before administrative action is required to change the password.
-(Root is exempt.) minalpha Minimum number of alphabetic characters the new password must contain. minother Minimum number of nonalphabetic characters the new password must contain.
-(Other characters are any ASCII printable characters that are nonalphabetic and are not national language code points).
-Minimum number of characters the new password must contain. minlen Maximum number of times a character can be used in the new password. maxrepeats mindiff Minimum number of characters in the new password that must be different from the characters in the old password. histexpire Number of weeks that a user is unable to reuse a password. histsize Number of previous passwords that cannot be reused.
-List of dictionary files checked when a password is changed.
-Dictionary files contain passwords that dictionlist are not allowable.
+The system administrator has the capability to define rules and restrictions for passwords used to authenticate users.
+The parameter available are:

+minage Minimum number of weeks that must pass before a password can be changed.

+maxage Maximum number of weeks that can pass before a password must be changed.

+maxexpired Maximum number of weeks beyond maxage that a password can be changed before administrative action is required to change the password.
+(Root is exempt.)

+minalpha Minimum number of alphabetic characters the new password must contain.

+minother Minimum number of non-alphabetic characters the new password must contain.
+(Other characters are any minlen Minimum number of characters the new password must contain.

+ASCII printable characters that are non-alphabetic and are not national language code points).

+maxrepeats Maximum number of times a character can be used in the new password.

+mindiff Minimum number of characters in the new password that must be different from the characters in the old password.

+histexpire Number of weeks that a user is unable to reuse a password.

+histsize Number of previous passwords that cannot be reused.

+dictionlist List of dictionary files checked when a password is changed.
+Dictionary files contain passwords that are not allowable.